fbradyirl/semopx/README.md

 | Sweden    | SE1, <br> SE2, <br> SE3, <br> SE4 |

 ### Additional costs
-The idea behind `additional_costs` is to allow the users to add costs related to the official price from Nordpool:
+The idea behind `additional_costs` is to allow the users to add costs related to the official price from Semopx:
 - Add simple or complex tariffs
 - Calculate VAT